Africa–China economic relations: Special economic zones

 China has established special economic zones in Africa, zones where "the Chinese government will create the enabling environment into which Chinese companies can follow".
 Generally, the Chinese government takes a hands-off approach, leaving it to Chinese enterprises to work to establish such zones (although it does provide support in the form of grants, loans, and subsidies, including support via the China Africa Development Fund).
 Such zones fall within the Chinese policy to go out and compete globally.

 The first Chinese overseas SEZs facilitated the offshoring of labor-intensive and less competitive industries, for example in textiles.
 As Professor Dawn C. Murphy summarizes, these zones now "aim to transfer China's development successes to other countries, increase business opportunities for China manufacturing companies, avoid trade barriers by setting up zones in countries with preferential trade access to important markets, and create a positive business environment for Chinese small and medium-sized enterprises investing in these regions."
 Overseas SEZs also foster support for China in the international system and help advocate for developing country causes through South-South cooperation.
 They "help China demonstrate it is acting as a responsible great power in these regions."

 Chinese banks

 The Exim Bank of China (Eximbank) is a government bank under direct leadership of the State Council, acting both in China and overseas.
 For its oversea actions, EximBank has hundreds of offices across the world, with three key representatives in Paris, St. Petersburg, and Johannesburg.
 The bank is a major force in Chinese foreign trade, aiming to catalyze import-export initiatives.

 Eximbank offers enterprises and allies a complete set of financial products.
 Low-rate loans and associations with skilled Chinese building companies are guided towards building or rebuilding local infrastructure, equipment, and offshore stations which meet a dual Chinese and African interest.
-EximBank can provide loans for roads, railroads, electric and telecommunication systems, pipelines, hospitals and various other needed facilities.
+EximBank can provide loans for roads, railroads, electric and telecommunications systems, pipelines, hospitals and various other needed facilities.
 It is the sole lending bank for Chinese Government Concessional Loans entrusted by the Chinese Government.